joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Memory Management / Retain Cycles</summary>
-<p>Understand how to break strong references in your code.
+<p>We expect fellows to understand how to break strong references in your code.
 Understand there are cases that ARC does not handle all the memory management of your app's needs</p>
 </details>

 <details>
 <summary>Parsing JSON</summary>
 <p>JSON is the popular format in which response data is retrieved from web request.
-Fellows will be exposed to the JSON format and perform various HTTP request to get back JSON data. </p>
+We expect fellows to perform various HTTP request to get back JSON data. </p>
 <ul>
 <li>Use JSONDecoder / JSONEncoder along with Codable to parse JSON data</li>
 </ul>